isabella232/customdpp/CONCEPTS.md

 Character ranges can be specified with the notation `[...]`, so `JO:[5-7]00` is equivalent to writing out three patterns.

 There is also a set of wildcard items that can be used.
 One of these is \d, which means any digit.
-So "JO:\d00" covers "JO:000" ...
-"JO:999".
+So "JO:\d00" covers "JO:000", "JO:100", etc ...
+"JO:900".

 Here is a list of supported character classes: